Snap up a bargain in Very’s Black Friday 2022 sale now

 What deals can we expect from Very in this year’s sale?

-As Very is a third-party stockist for leading brands across home, tech, beauty and fashion, there’s often thousands of prices slashed across coveted items such as a Apple MacBooks, Beats headphones, Samsung washing machines and more.
+As Very is a third-party stockist for leading brands across home, tech, beauty and fashion, there are often thousands of prices slashed across coveted items such as Apple MacBook, Beats headphones, Samsung washing machines and more.

-For 2022, we’re expecting more of the same, and some of the biggest discounts can be found on popular home and tech appliances, including vaccum cleaners, TVs, laptops and coffee machines.
+For 2022, we’re expecting more of the same, with popular home and tech appliances expected to get hefty discounts, including vacuum cleaners, TVs, laptops and coffee machines.

 Voucher codes